Native planting to help 'native birds and other wildlife flourish'

 Contact Energy will be removing wilding pines and other non-native trees along the southern end of Wairakei Drive from mid-February.

-The area, which begins at the main 50km/h speed signs just north of the town entrance, will be replanted with approximately 5000 native species including manuka, harakeke, koromiko, and kanuka.
+The area, which begins at the main 50km/h speed signs just north of the town entrance, will be replanted with about 5000 native species including manuka, harakeke, koromiko, and kanuka.

-Contact Energy property and environment manager Andy Gray says the aging pines, which

 "Wilding pines can spread through landscapes very quickly if they're not controlled.
 Most of the trees are old, nearing the end of their natural life and pose a hazard.
 By replacing the pines with native species, we're helping to restore Taupō's original ecosystems.